 Oak Alley Plantation

-This was the first plantation that I had visited in my New Orleans travels many years ago.
-It looks like a typical southern plantation with an alley of oaks, white paint and columns.
-It is a wonderful place to drink one of my favorite cocktails, a mint julep, on the Mississippi.
+This was the first plantation I visited in my New Orleans travels many years ago.
+It resembles a typical southern plantation with an alley of oaks, white paint, and columns.
+It is a beautiful place to drink one of my favorite cocktails, a mint julep, on the Mississippi.
 This plantation was featured in the movie Interview with a Vampire.

-This creole plantation is exactly what you should experience when you are in Louisiana.
+This creole plantation is precisely what you should experience in Louisiana.
 As I said before, what sets this area apart from the rest of the south is its Cajun and Creole people and traditions.

-This newly restored plantation will educate you and your teen about the creole culture and the life of slaves in Louisiana.
+This newly restored plantation will educate you and your teen about the creole culture and the life of enslaved people in Louisiana.
 The top floor is where the living occurred and is decorated with original antiques.

 Only 2 of the original slave houses are still standing, but they are still surrounded by acre after acre of sugar cane.
-10 unrelated slaves would live in one room in these houses before working insane hours in the grueling fields.
+Ten unrelated enslaved people would live in one room in these houses before working insane hours in the grueling fields.

-My tour to Laura Plantation was hosted by my request.
+My tour of Laura Plantation was hosted at my request.

 How to get to the Plantations Outside of New Orleans

-Bayous are uniquely southern and a boat ride is the perfect way to see the wild life and the vegetation.
-There are many choices of swamps and boats- a traditional swamp boat or an exhilarating air boat.
-It is a good way to see the Cajun lifestyle and see where many of the foods unique to the area come from.
+Bayous are uniquely southern, and a boat ride is a perfect way to see the wildlife and the vegetation.
+There are many choices of swamps and boats- a traditional swamp boat or an exhilarating airboat.
+It is an excellent way to see the Cajun lifestyle and where many foods unique to the area come from.

 We took our swamp tour after we had returned our rental car.
-Parking in New Orleans is expensive and there are Ubers and street cars.
-You can easily walk anywhere in the French Quarter- It is pretty small.
+Parking in New Orleans is expensive, and there are Ubers and street cars, and you can easily walk anywhere in the French Quarter- It is pretty small.
 Most swamp tour companies offer transportation from New Orleans hotels for an additional fee.

-On this trip, we wanted something different, so we did a night swamp tour.
-We still saw all the animals and it was a little cooler.
+On this trip, we wanted something different, so we did a night swamp tour with Cajun Encounters.
+We still saw all the animals, and it was a little cooler.
 I loved seeing the sunset over the bayou.
-Online booking for the nighttime swamp tour was a little confusing, so you may want to call Cajun Encounters if you would like to book it.
-Being in the bayou at night was a highlight of my trip, but if I was going to take a day tour, I liked Louisiana Boat tours in the link above better.
+Being in the bayou at night was a highlight of my trip, but if I was going to take a day tour, I liked Louisiana Boat tours better.

-Another reason we had such a fun night is because it became part of our quest.
+Another reason we had such a fun night was because it became part of our quest.
 Here is the story…

 How a swamp tour could have had us stranded in the bayou of Louisiana…

-I am on a quest to see all 50 of the US states by the time have completed my 50th year (50 before 50).
-My son is having a great time seeing how many he can get to as well.
+I am on a quest to see all 50 US states by the time I have completed my 50th year (50 before 50).
+My son also has a great time seeing how many he can get to.
 One of the states we had left was Mississippi.
-As we pulled up to the Honey Island Swamp, the tour bus driver mentioned that on the other side of the swamp lay Mississippi.
+As we pulled up to the Honey Island Swamp, the tour bus driver mentioned that Mississippi lay on the other side of the swamp.
 Mississippi was just 3.6 miles away!
 Mississippi is not so easy to get to from Rhode Island.

-So, we went on the tour and had settled back on the bus ready to head back to New Orleans at about 9:30.
+So, we went on the tour and had settled back on the bus, ready to head back to New Orleans at about 9:30.
 The place was deserted.
-My son drew my attention to his Uber app which said that there was a Uber just 10 minutes away and would cost under $50 to get us back to New Orleans.
+My son drew my attention to his Uber app, which said there was a Uber just 10 minutes away and it would cost under $50 to get us back to New Orleans.
 Was it worth the chance to jump off our only sure mode of transportation to take the 45-minute ride back to New Orleans?
-I texted the driver and made sure she really was coming.
+I texted the driver and made sure she was really coming.
 We stopped the moving tour bus to let us off into the blackness of the bayou to wait for the Uber driver.

 She showed up soon after and drove us the 3.6 miles into Mississippi.
-It is our rule that we have to, at least, eat in a state to count it.
+Our rule is that we have to, at least, eat in a state to count it.
 She pulled into an old-fashion gas station with a mini-mart, which was closing in 20 minutes.
-We grabbed foods that seemed at all foreign to us, such as alligator jerky and locally made cookies and soda.
-We popped a squat on the car seats at the front of the store with a local who was hanging there and ate our dinner.
-The adventure really made our night and I now have only 10 states left to achieve my 50 by 50!
-After I turn 50, I will come back to explore Natchez!
+We grabbed foods that seemed foreign to us, such as alligator jerky and locally made cookies and soda.
+We popped a squat on the car seats at the front of the store with a local who was hanging out there and ate our dinner.
+The adventure made our night.

 Have you taken a road trip around Louisiana?
 What was your favorite part?